 Of course, the HR industry’s growth also spells greater emphasis on competition for the premium roles.

-What does this all mean for those working in HR?
+What does this mean for those working in HR?

-Making sure you land the plum roles in the future will come down to your dedication to topping up your qualifications periodically throughout your career.
+If you’re a driven HR professional looking to leverage change and land a prized role of the future, it will be important to show dedication to your professional development and training.
 This will ensure you can expect to command some of the higher wages within the greater HR landscape.

 This thinking is backed up by the Deloitte research, which predicted that the impact of a postgraduate qualification on wages for HR professionals could be substantial.